quii/learn-go-with-tests/mocking.md

 It is sometimes hard to know _what level_ to test exactly but here are some thought processes and rules I try to follow

 - **The definition of refactoring is that the code changes but the behaviour stays the same**.
 If you have decided to do some refactoring in theory you should be able to do make the commit without any test changes.
 So when writing a test ask yourself
-    - Am i testing the behaviour i want or the implementation details?
+    - Am i testing the behaviour I want or the implementation details?
     - If i were to refactor this code, would I have to make lots of changes to the tests?
 - Although Go lets you test private functions, I would avoid it as private functions are to do with implementation.
+- I feel like if a test is working with more than 3 mocks then it is a red flag - time for a rethink on the design

+As always, rules in software development aren't really rules and there can be exceptions.

 ## Wrapping up

 Without mocking you will live in a world of:

-- Important areas of your code not tested
+- Important areas of your code untested
 - Slow tests, resulting in **slow feedback loops**

-Whilst you can find tools to create mocks it is actually quite simple to create your own and then you reduce a level of magic and uncertainty in your codebase.
+Once a developer learns about mocking it becomes very easy to over-test every single facet of a system in terms of the _way it works_ rather than _what it does_.
+Always be mindful about **the value of your tests** and what impact they would have in future refactoring.